leipzig/awesome-reproducible-research/readme.md

     - [server-spy](https://github.com/lennart-rth/server-spy) - terminal tool that measures shared-server congestion (CPU/memory/I/O pressure, scheduler wait) and attributes how much each experiment run was slowed down, for reproducible results on shared infrastructure

 ## Literature tools
+- [citeguard](https://github.com/wedo911/citeguard) - checks whether a cited paper has been retracted, corrected, or flagged with an expression of concern, reading both publisher-asserted Crossref metadata and the Retraction Watch records Crossref backfills (which catch retractions publishers never recorded); ships as a Python library/CLI, an MCP server, and a GitHub Action so a bibliography can be checked in CI, no API key
 - [CiteMe](https://citeme.app) - free tool that flags fabricated or hallucinated references by verifying whether each cited work actually exists across 11+ scholarly databases; also generates and formats citations in 40+ styles, no sign-up
 - [CiteVahti](https://github.com/heidihelena/citevahti) - local-first tool that checks whether each manuscript claim is supported by its cited source, with Zotero integration and blinded human-first rating records
 - [Lune Research](https://github.com/RetrogradeLabs/lune-mcp-server) - MCP server that grounds AI coding agents in full-text peer-reviewed papers, returning a verbatim supporting quote for every claim it verifies, so a generated citation can be checked against its source instead of trusted